Sakthi29032001/flight-price-prediction/README.md

 ## 📌 Project Overview

 This project applies machine learning techniques to estimate flight fares using historical flight data.
-The application includes a Flask-based web interface that allows users to get real-time predictions.
+It includes data preprocessing, feature engineering, model training, and deployment using a Flask web application.

 ---